 We offer a full spectrum of prenatal diagnostic services at our advanced Fetal and Neonatal Care Center for mothers and babies with complex anomalies.
 This multidisciplinary center, directed by Dr. Ryan Longman, allows collaboration with neonatal and pediatric subspecialists, such as cardiologists, urologists, neurosurgeons, pediatric surgeons, and members of the intensive care team.

-At the Family Birth Center, our state-of-the-art facilities are equipped with sophisticated imaging technology to support definitive diagnosis for congenital disorders.
+At the Family Birth Center, our state-of-the-art facilities are equipped with sophisticated imaging technology to support definitive diagnosis of congenital disorders.
 Our team of highly skilled specialists brings together more than 150 years of collective experience.
-We work in close collaboration with the neonatology team; in fact, our new labor and delivery suite is located in the Comers Children’s Hospital just one floor above the neonatal intensive care unit, to provide prompt access to specialized neonatal care for our patients.
+We work in tandem with the neonatology team to offer pre- and postnatal diagnostic tests and treatments.
+In fact, our new labor and delivery suite in Comer Children’s Hospital is just one floor above the neonatal intensive care unit to provide prompt access to specialized neonatal care for our patients.

 The University of Chicago Perinatal Center includes 14 Illinois hospitals which range from level III status (current highest designation in Illinois) to hospitals which do not provide obstetric services.
-We provide education, participate in quality improvement, and attend all state-required reviews of maternal and perinatal deaths and selected cases of maternal morbidity, identifying health care needs and improving maternal and neonatal care in our center and throughout the state.
+We provide education, participate in quality improvement, and attend all state-required reviews of maternal and perinatal deaths and selected cases of maternal morbidity and mortality, identifying health care needs and improving maternal and neonatal care in our center and throughout the state.